hotpeppersec/Assassin/docs/01-operation/development.rst

 -------

 Test cases are located in the /test folder.
-Test-specific Python modules to be installed in the docker container are listed in `/requirements-test.txt`.
+Test-specific Python3 modules to be installed in the docker container are listed in `/requirements-test.txt`.
 The Dockerfile specifies a recent version of Python 3.x.